 It is important for the battery positive terminal cover to be reinstalled after each conversion of the positive terminal of the battery.
-See the figure (battery tray image) below in this section of the converter guidelines.
+See the figure (battery tray image) below in this section of the Converter guidelines.
 If the positive terminal cover is missing or damaged, a replacement part must be ordered and fitted.
 It is recommended to check the installation as part of the quality control after the conversion.

-The intelligent interface with power tap can be used for currents up to 200 A. For loads up to 250 A, use the CCP2 supplied with the second battery.
+The intelligent interface for additional power tap incl. fuse can be used for currents up to 200 A. For loads up to 250 A, use the CCP2 supplied with the second battery.
 For higher loads such as the starter cable it is recommended to use an ICE donor vehicle and to provide an interface to the starter circuit.
 For further information please contact Volkswagen Commercial Vehicles (see chapter 1.2.1.1 "Contact in Germany" and chapter 1.2.1.2 "International contact").

-If a high power of more than 60 A is required but no intelligent interface with power tap or CCP2 is being used, a third-party relay or contactor must be controlled by the load shedding signal from pin 4 in the vehicle interface connector.
+If a high power of more than 60 A is required but no ISL or CCP2 is being used, a third-party relay or contactor must be controlled by the load shedding signal from pin 4 in the vehicle interface connector.
+See: 4.6 Battery protection